-This is the kind of writing that speaks to the heart.
+This is the kind of writing that speaks to the heart, and good Chinese writing obviously has its own special considerations.
 It’s why each of our teams has a dedicated writer responsible for crafting the best possible content.

-As you can tell, I’m a big fan of words in marketing.
-Ximalaya, just like anything else, gives you a limited space to first grab the attention of people and then convince them to move onto the next step, in this case, starting a podcast.
+Ximalaya, just like anything else, gives you a limited space to grab the attention of people and then convince them to move onto the next step, in this case, starting a podcast.

 One more thing I’ll mention about his profile is that he chose to go with a professional look.
 It’s a very standard look among Chinese professionals – suit, tie, glasses, trim haircut.
-It’s not a bad choice at all.
-Personally, I would like to test that image along with one that shows a bit more personality.
-I would also bet money that the podcasters that use few words and a large face pic get more clicks than others.
+It’s not a bad choice, but personally I would like to test that image with one that shows a bit more personality.
+I would also bet money that the podcasters who use few words and a large face pic get more clicks than others.

 Example 3 – Chinese Harry Potter

 Here's one more example.
 Sun Liang chose to go with the Harry Potter look.
 It’s catchy too, right?

 He reads out Harry Potter in English and Chinese.
 The first lessons are free but later ones cost 199 Yuan.
 I can see 18,000 listens on the first paid podcast.
 And the English quality? … Well, I bet you could do a better job at it than he does.

 Tips for Podcast Traffic Generation